 But I’ll show you just how NOT tricky this vegan macaroons recipe is to make.
 Mmm k?Print

 Well, I wish I knew the calories for the aquafaba, but either way, these vegan macaroons are light and healthy!
 Estimated around 80-100 calories each.

 All right guys, here’s a short video tutorial to motivate you to make these easy vegan macaroons.

 Honestly, go grab make some aquafaba, grab some coconut, coconut sugar, vanilla, and let’s test out more vegan goodness!

 Vegan Macaroons Video Tutorial

 P.S.
 These vegan macaroons will be an EASY vegan “cookie” for the holidays.

-You know when you have a ton of people over with so many different allergies and you want accommodate them all?
-Yep that’s me… Food allergy people pleaser.
+You know when you have a ton of people over with so many different allergies and you want to accommodate them all?
+Yep, that’s me… Food allergy people pleaser.
 Maybe I should start a blog like that.